 - Has been given a role other than “Subscriber” (e.g. “Author”, “Editor”, etc).

-In your Posts panel, click on the author of the posts you plan to make changes to …
+In the Posts screen, click on the author name of the posts you plan to make changes to …

 This displays a list of all the posts they have written …

 (List of posts filtered by Author)

 Select all posts you want to be assigned to another author from the Posts list, either by selecting the checkbox next to individual items or click the check box on the column header to select all items …

 (Posts – Post selection checkbox)

 Select ‘Edit’ from the Bulk Actions dropdown menu (1) and click Apply (2) …